Adam-Alive/name-the-flag-game/TESTING.md

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.

-Results for mobile devices are all over 90%
+Results for mobile devices are 91% and above.

 ![mobile test](documentation/lhouse-mobile.png)

-Results for desktop devices are 90% and above
+Reesults for desktop devices are 90% and above.

 ![desktop test](documentation/lhouse-desktop.png)